lhxhaxan/jekyll-theme-next/_posts/julialang/2018-09-01-search-what-package-is-installed.md

  - JuliaLanguage
 tags:[julia, package, toml]
 ---
-# One of the way to search what package is installed in julia(version ≥ 0.7.0)

  Sometimes we need to konw a package is installed or not.
 Than we do something after in the code.`Pkg.installed()`can tell us about this, but it's not intact.
-There is a way to this with PKG.jl TOML.jl
+ There is a way to do this with PKG.jl TOML.jl in julia(version ≥ 0.7.0)

 ## Check TOML.jl is installed or not
 First we want to check that is TOML.jl installed.